asadprodhan/Filtering-out-invalid-characters-from-fastq-reads/README.md

 Bioawk is a popular bioinformatics tool.
 It can read and parse several sequence file formats including fastq.
 When Bioawk reads a fastq file, it appreas that it only reads the complete entries.
-Therefore, if we feed a raw fastq file to Bioawk, and then print the reads; we will end having the complete entries only.
+Therefore, if we feed a raw fastq file to Bioawk, and then print out the reads; we will end having the complete entries only.
 Any incomplete entries that may lead to the above error are filtered out.

  <br />